cooklang/cooklang-org/content/_index.md

 Here's how the CookLang ecosystem makes that happen:

 * All recipes are human-readable text files.
-* Everything is a good old plain text file.
+* Everything is a file.
 No databases.
 And you have complete control over your information.
 * All the tools are simple, focused, and efficient; the UNIX way.

 ## Getting Started

 **Create a recipe file**, where each line is a step in the recipe.
-Tag your ingredients with @ and {}, then save your file.
+Tag your ingredients with `@` and `{}`, then save your file.
 For a complete reference on CookLang, see the [language specification page](/docs/spec).

 **Install a recipe viewer.** We support a few tools for viewing CookLang recipes:
 * [The CookCLI program for Mac and Linux](/cli/) provides a webserver for presenting your recipes, viewable with any web browser.